Monterey County Weekly

 The Monterey County Weekly (sometimes called the "Weekly," formerly the Coast Weekly.) is a locally owned and independent newsmedia company founded in 1988.
-As per the publication's name, it publishes in print weekly, and since 2020 online daily as Monterey County NOW.
+It publishes in print weekly, and since 2020 online daily as Monterey County NOW.
 The company is based in the city of Seaside, in Monterey County, California.
 The Weekly has been a member of the Association of Alternative Newsmedia since 1989.

 History

-Monterey County Weekly was launched in 1988 by Bradley Zeve, its founding Editor & Publisher, and current CEO.
+Monterey County Weekly was launched in 1988 by Bradley Zeve, its founding editor & publisher, and current CEO.
 Zeve served as the Free Speech chair for the Association of Alternative Newsmedia (2004-2019), is the former president of the Sea Studios Foundation and co-founded The Sun newspaper in Santa Cruz, CA. Erik Cushman serves as Publisher and currently sits on the California Newspaper Publisher's Association Board of Directors.
 Cushman was the co-founder of the Missoula Independent.

 The Weekly established the Monterey County Weekly Community Fund at the Community Foundation for Monterey County in 2000, and launched Monterey County Gives! in partnership with CFMC in 2009.
-The Monterey Peninsula Foundation became a key partner in 2018, To date, the fund has raised and donated over $55 million to 600+ local nonprofits, in partnership with the Community Foundation, the Monterey Peninsula Foundation, Neumeier Poma Investment Council, Cannery Row Company, the David and Lucile Packard Foundation and the Posey Family Foundation.
+The Monterey Peninsula Foundation became a key partner in 2018.
+To date, the fund has raised and donated over $82.7 million to more than 600 local nonprofits, in partnership with the Community Foundation, the Monterey Peninsula Foundation, Neumeier Poma Investment Council, Cannery Row Company, the David and Lucile Packard Foundation and the Posey Family Foundation.
 The annual campaign runs from mid-November to midnight December 31.

-The Weekly currently reaches one in three households in Monterey County (audited by Verified Audit Circulation) in print, making it the most widely read publication in Monterey County.
-The Weekly began uploading its entire contents online beginning in 1996, the first media online in the county.

-Monterey County NOW, a daily e-newsletter to residents of the community was established in 2020, and reaches nearly 50,000 households.
-In March of 2020, the Weekly’s website had over 1 million pageviews.